matzipan/envoyer/README.md

 of concerns and plenty of undocumented assumptions, which make further development cumbersome.
 Envoyer intends to adhere to principled development.

-* Evolution: Envoyer builds on Evolution's backend (Evolution Data Server/Camel), but the aim is to have a much lighter and friendlier UI.
+* Evolution: Envoyer was initially built to use Evolution's backend (Evolution Data Server/Camel), but it was quickly found to be clunky and limiting.
 GObject in C (Evolution) demands a lot of boilerplate code and it makes the overall development experience really difficult.
 Envoyer uses Vala, which makes it much more easy to write GObject code.
+Furthermore, Envoyer aims is to have a much lighter and friendlier UI.

 * Thunderbird: just as Evolution, I think many use cases for which this application was built are no longer as important today.